Finding the Right Business Intelligence Tool

 Tasks where BI is used

-Tasks where BI is used (n=2,568)
+Tasks where BI is used (n=1,555)

-Want to rate your BI software?
+Want to rate your BI and analytics software?

-Participate in the world‘s largest and most comprehensive survey of BI software users
+Share your experience in the world‘s largest and most comprehensive survey of BI software users

-Take part in The BI Survey
+Take part in The BI & Analytics Survey

-Based on countless data points and many analyst interactions, business intelligence software vendors are rated on a variety of criteria, from product capabilities and architecture to sales and marketing strategy, financial performance and customer feedback
+Based on countless data points and many analyst interactions, business intelligence software vendors are rated on a variety of criteria, from product capabilities and architecture to sales and marketing strategy, financial performance and customer feedback.

 Calculating the individual ratings for all criteria and all vendors produces two scores per company: the ‘portfolio capabilities’ score and the ‘market execution’ score, which are plotted on each axis resulting in the vendor’s dot on the BARC Score graphic.